dgdheeraj/Travel-App/README.md

 # Travel-App
-Location based android app for tourists.
+Location based android app for tourists using Google Maps API and Google Places API.

 ## App-Features
 1. Tourist Attractions at a radius of 5km around the user's location are displayed and also marked on the map.